ahysing/webaudio-filter-demo/README.md

     make

-open [http://localhost:9000/index.html] in your browser.
+Then open [http://localhost:9000/index.html](http://localhost:9000/index.html) in your browser.